-- 1st degree relatives of pts with MDD at greater risk than general population.
+- First-degree relatives of pts with MDD at greater risk than general population.

-- Alcohol, cocaine or amphetamine dependence may contribute to onset or exacerbation of MDD.
+- Active alcohol or drug use may contribute to onset or exacerbation of MDD.

 - MDD in HIV pts. often under-Dx’d as many Sx similar to Sx of HIV infection or AIDS-related medical complications: e.g., decreased energy, weight loss, insomnia, neurocognitive disturbance.

-- Pts with untreated MDD less likely to adhere to medications and keep medical appointments; more likely to engage in high risk sexual behavior and substance abuse.
-Untreated depression associated with increased morbidity and mortality in HIV pts.
+- Untreated MDD associated with nonadherence to medications and medical appointments, increased high risk sexual behavior, alcohol and substance use, poorer quality of life, and increased morbidity and mortality in HIV pts.

 - Suicide rate in AIDS pts 7x higher than in general population.
-Risk for suicide greatest in 1st few mos. following initial Dx of HIV and with onset of medical complications of AIDS.
+Risk for suicide greatest in first few mos. following initial Dx of HIV and with onset of medical complications of AIDS.

 There's more to see -- the rest of this topic is available only to subscribers.